 Executive Director, International Association of Professionals in Humanitarian Assistance and Protection (PHAP)

 International Legal Frameworks for Humanitarian Action

-In particular, the event will address domain 3 of the certification assessment outline.
-More specifically, it will address some aspects of segments 3.1, 3.2, 3.4, 3.5 and 3.7.
+In particular, the event addressed domain 3 of the certification assessment outline.
+More specifically, it addressed some aspects of segments 3.1, 3.2, 3.4, 3.5 and 3.7.

 Geneva Humanitarian Connector

-This event is made possible through the Geneva Humanitarian Connector, an initiative of PHAP supported by the Swiss Federal Department of Foreign Affairs.
+This event was made possible through the Geneva Humanitarian Connector, an initiative of PHAP supported by the Swiss Federal Department of Foreign Affairs.